 For more information, see MATCH AGAINST.

-- Create full-text indexes using
+- Support for creating full-text indexes using

 External data source integration

-In V4.3.5, external tables now support reading ORC format files.
+In V4.3.5, external tables support reading ORC format files.

 Columnar storage optimization

-- Read-only columnstore replicas
+- Read-only columnar replicas

-Asynchronous online DDL for row-to-column store conversion
+Support for asynchronous online DDL during row-to-column conversion

 Performance optimization